Artixowo/WPR381_Project/README.md

 - View upcoming events (Events)
 - Submit a contact form (Contact → Thank You)

-All form submissions are stored in an in-memory array for demonstration purposes.
+Contact form submissions are stored in a JSON file using Node's built-in fs module.
+This allows the data to persist between server restarts.

 ## ⚙️ Technologies Used